 When modeling the price of risk, we posit a state-of-the-art stochastic discount factor (SDF) model.
-Rather than committing to a specific utility function, we use a reduced form SDF that accurately prices the nominal and real term structure of Treasury bond yields.
+Rather than committing to a specific utility function, we use a flexible SDF that accurately prices the nominal and real term structure of Treasury bond yields.
 The model also closely matches stock prices and generates an equity risk premium.
 The SDF contains a large permanent component (Alvarez and Jermann, 2005).
 The SDF model's rich implications for the term structure of risk allow it to adequately price short- and long-run risk to spending and tax revenue.

-As a consequence of cointegration between tax revenue and GDP and government spending and GDP, the long-run discount rates on a claim to tax revenues, spending, and GDP are all equal.
+Combining features from both quantities and prices of risk, the long-run discount rates on claims to tax revenues, spending, and GDP must all be equal.
 A claim to GDP is akin to an unlevered equity claim.
 In any reasonable asset pricing model with a large permanent component in the SDF, the unlevered equity risk premium exceeds the yield on a long-term government bond (Alvarez and Jermann, 2005; Hansen and Scheinkman, 2009; Borovička, Hansen, and Scheinkman, 2016; Backus, Boyarchenko, and Chernov, 2018).
 The discount rate for revenues and spending is high.
 Because of the dynamic government budget constraint, the relevant "interest rate" on the portfolio of government debt must also be high.
-Yet, Treasury investors seem willing to purchase government debt at low yields.
+Treasury investors seem willing to purchase government debt at low yields.
 The historical return on the U.S. government debt portfolio is only 1.11% in excess of the T-bill rate.
-We refer to this as the government debt risk premium puzzle.